Modern Slavery Statement

 - Our policies and guidelines across our organisation and the BBC set out our expectations of our people, stakeholders and suppliers.
 All staff involved in sourcing or licensing of products are also expected to follow the requirements of our ethical trading programme.

 - Our Ethical Policy sets out our expectations of our suppliers.
 It is in line with the Ethical Trading Initiative Base Code and reflects the International Labour Organisations Conventions and Recommendations including clauses covering forced labour.
 This policy forms part of our standard Supplier Terms of Trade, Freelance Terms and our agreements with corporate partners and licensees, except in cases where licensees’ own policies are deemed to set a higher standard than or equivalent to ours.
 The policy sets out our requirements on labour standards and is prefaced by a list of minimum standards that partners must meet before we are able to work with them.
 It is issued at the point of engagement with the individual or supplier and is reviewed periodically.
 A copy of our Ethical Policy is available on request.
+Our Ethical Policy will be fully reviewed in 2024/2025.

 Our approach remained risk based, targeted where people are most at risk